allianceauth/allianceauth/README.md

     the admin account for admin stuff do not attempt to use it for your personal services.
 Create a new normal account for this or things will break.

+Update Note:

+    The recent HRApplication update broke evolve somehow..
+Im sure its in the way i redid the models.
+    To update when you get the evolve error is first.
+We need to remove the old hr tables from mysql.
+    We then need to wipe the evolve records in the admin section of the auth.

+    To wipe the mysql databse execute the following: mysql -u MYSQLUSER -p
+        use ALLIANCEAUTHDATABASE;
+        drop table hrapplications_hrapplication;
+        drop table hrapplications_hrapplicationcomment;

+    Now go back to the admin interface in both of the evolve sections delete all the entries.
+    After that go to your shell and run the following. python manage.py syncdb;
+    python manage.py shell;
+          from util import bootstrap_permissions
+          bootstrap_permissions()
+          exit()

 Requirements: